Flag of Sussex: Other flags

 There was also a similar previously proposed Saint Richards Flag with different colours to the registered flag.
 There was also a flag proposed by the Sussex Party, a minor regionalist group, which proposed a flag consisting of four horizontal bands coloured blue, green, yellow and blue, representing the Sussex landscape, with a yellow disc in the top-left corner representing the sun.
 An alternative Sussex flag was designed for Sussex Day 2019 with Afro-Caribbean styling to reflect the diversity of Sussex people.

 The Sussex Motor Yacht Club, located in Brighton, was founded in 1907 and uses a burgee that employs Sussex-related emblems.
 The club's burgee is blue, with a white shield which bears the six martlets (heraldic swallows) in red (gules) atop a three-bladed propeller.

 Banners of arms

 East Sussex County Council uses a flag based on the East Sussex County Council coat of arms, which also features the six gold martlets from the heraldic shield of Sussex.

 West Sussex County Council maintained the basic colours and pattern of the traditional emblem, six gold martlets on blue, but added a gold chief – a bar across the top of the shield.
 This design is still commercially available as the "Flag of West Sussex", from a number of outlets.
-The flag actually represents the 1888-1974 county council of West Sussex rather than the county.
+The flag actually represents the 1888–1974 county council of West Sussex rather than the county.

 West Sussex County Council promoted a different flag to celebrate Sussex Day from 2007.

-This was also billed as the 'West Sussex Flag' and is no longer on sale from the County Council.
+This was also billed as the 'West Sussex Flag' but is no longer on sale from the County Council.